-4.1.4 In order to characterize variability that may exist in the system, single-source DNA samples from multiple donors with a variety of alleles and with a high degree of heterozygous genotypes, should be used.

-4.1.5 Samples tested should include extracts prepared using all extraction chemistries in use by the laboratory.

-4.1.6 The DNA concentration inof each extract used in the studies should be established using the current laboratory quantitation method.

-4.1.7 Applicable controls (e.g., reagent blanks, negative and positive amplification controls) should be run with all sample sets throughout the validation process.

-4.1.8 Variation between lots of critical reagents and supplies are known to exist and should be assessed, monitored, and understood.
+- 4.1.4 In order to characterize variability that may exist in the system, single-source DNA samples from multiple donors with a variety of alleles and with a high degree of heterozygous genotypes, should be used. - 4.1.5 Samples tested should include extracts prepared using all extraction chemistries in use by the laboratory. - 4.1.6 The DNA concentration of each extract used in the studies should be established using the current laboratory quantitation method. - 4.1.7 Applicable controls (e.g., reagent blanks, negative and positive amplification controls) should be run with all sample sets throughout the validation process. - 4.1.8 Variation between lots of critical reagents and supplies are known to exist and should be assessed, monitored, and understood.
 At least two lots of each critical PCR amplification reagent should be tested during validation studies conducted.

-4.1.9 All instrumentation to be used should be current on calibrations, maintenance, andInstrumentation should meet the laboratory's criteria for use in caseworkincluding being current on calibrations and maintenance.

-4.1.10 Variation in peak position and peak height should be assessed, monitored, and understood within and between instruments (e.g., using replicate samples, positive controls, and/or allelic ladders).
+- 4.1.9 Instrumentation should meet the laboratory's criteria for use in casework including being current on calibrations and maintenance. - 4.1.10 Variation in peak position and peak height should be assessed, monitored, and understood within and between instruments (e.g., using replicate samples, positive controls, and/or allelic ladders).
 Variation may result from intrinsic differences between platforms or instruments and extrinsic factors such as room temperature.
-Significant differences should be addressed in protocols and procedures.

-4.1.11 If a laboratory plans to use methods to enhance detection sensitivity (e.g., increased amplification cycle number, increased injection time, and/or post-amplification purification), prior to implementation, additional validation studies to determine the effect of these methods on interpretation should be performed.
-After studies are performed, an evaluation of the benefits needs to be conducted and criteria established and documented for each method used.
+Significant differences should be addressed in protocols and procedures. - 4.1.11 If a laboratory plans to use methods to enhance detection sensitivity (e.g., increased amplification cycle number, increased injection time, and/or post-amplification purification), prior to implementation, additional validation studies to determine the effect of these methods on interpretation should be performed.
+After studies are performed, an evaluation of the benefits should be conducted and criteria established and documented for each method used.